Thread bunching up or looping under the fabric when you sew? (10 things to do)

 Hi, I love sewing, fabric, fashion, embroidery, doing easy DIY projects and then writing about them.
 Hope you have fun learning from sewguide as much as I do.
 If you find any mistakes here, please point it out in the comments.

-2 thoughts on “Thread bunching up under the fabric when you sew?
+2 thoughts on “Thread bunching up or looping under the fabric when you sew?
 (10 things to do)”

 1. Rose